How (Not) to Get a SIM Card in Ukraine (Kyiv)

 Yes, I think that’s wise.
 Sometimes, the Dutch news website I sometimes use didn’t allow me to watch videos.
 I turned on the VPN and then it worked.
 At other times, websites didn’t allow me to visit until I turned on my VPN to a more ‘acceptable’ country.

 In general, I think it’s never a bad plan to have a VPN.
 I have used different VPNs over my 10+ years of traveling that are very similar.
 However, NordVPN is much more affordable than the other providers—especially if you get the yearly or two-year plan.
 I have the Basic two-year plan which comes down to €4/month.
-If you want to try NordVPN, you can sign up via this link.
+If you want to try NordVPN, you can sign up via this link and get 3 months for free.
 It’s a referral link, so if you sign up I might, might, receive a commission from NordVPN for pointing you in their direction.

 Did this article help you?
 Consider buying me a kvass!